 - Contemporary Resort: California Grill (dinner); Chef Mickey's (dinner); The Wave … of American Flavors (lunch, dinner)

 - Fort Wilderness Resort & Campground: Mickey’s Backyard Thanksgiving Feast at Mickey’s Backyard BBQ show at the Fort Wilderness Pavilion (three show times on Thanksgiving Day).
-Trail’s End Restaurant is also offering lunch and dinner.
+Trail’s End Restaurant is also offering brunch and dinner.

 - Grand Floridian Resort: Grand Floridian Café (lunch, dinner); Narcoossee’s (dinner)